WHAT IS INTERCHANGE?

 - The “interchange” portion of this fee would be about 82 cents for a $50 credit card transaction.
 Because of the Durbin amendment, as of October 1, 2011, debit interchange is capped for transactions (21 cents, plus 5 basis points (.05%), plus an additional penny for issuers that qualify for fraud) for debit cards issued by banks and credit unions with $10 billion in assets or more.
 For smaller banks and credit unions, debit interchange remains at about 0.8% to 1.1% of the transaction.

-Interchange revenue covers a wide variety of costs for card-issuing banks and credit unions, including customer service, system efficiency and convenience, the costs of online transactions, protection of customer data, and card production costs, among many others.
+Interchange revenue helps to cover a wide variety of costs for card-issuing banks and credit unions, including customer service, system efficiency and convenience, the costs of online transactions, protection of customer data, and card production costs, among many others.

 In the moment that the card is run for payment, the transaction is instantaneously authorized, cleared and settled — but to make that possible, there are operational costs for software, hardware, equipment, labor, network processing fees, and transaction monitoring.
 These costs as well as billing and collection, data processing, fraud prevention, card replacement, and customer inquiries and customer service are incurred by card issuers.
 They also bear the substantial majority of the risk for fraud and insufficient funds.